 4. Orange and Yellow Lenses

 The density/darkness of a polarized lens is directly related to its polarizing efficiency, i.e., the lighter the lens, the less it polarizes.
-This might seem like an obvious conclusion to draw, but you have to consider the trade-off between the advantages of polarized lenses and the effects of the lens’ colors when thinking about lens colors such as orange, rose, yellow, and light green.
+This might seem like an obvious conclusion to draw.
+Still, you have to consider the trade-off between the advantages of polarized lenses and the effects of the lens’ colors when thinking about lens colors such as orange, rose, yellow, and light green.
 Some light-colored polarized lenses polarize as little as 20 percent.

-• Rose lenses: This color sharpens focus and contrast in a variety of light conditions.
+- Rose lenses: This color sharpens focus and contrast in various light conditions.
 Rose-colored lenses are particularly useful for patients who suffer from migraines.
-Research has found that a specific rose tint (FL-41) can block out the light associated with triggering migraines.This is another favorite color among skiers, mountain bikers, trail runners and baseball players in varying light conditions.
+Research has found that a specific rose tint (FL-41) can block out the light that triggers migraines.
+This is another favorite color among skiers, mountain bikers, trail runners and baseball players in varying light conditions.
 These lenses are excellent for activities where detail is important.

 5. High-Alpine Gray Lenses